endjin/dotnet-adr/README.md

 `adr environment reset` - Resets the `adr` environment back to its default settings.

-## ADR Templates & ADR Template Packages
+## ADR Templates and ADR Template Packages

 ADR Templates are simply markdown files which contain headings and guidance for the end users.
 The only hard requirement is that they contains `# Title` and `## Status` headings as `adr` uses Regular Expressions to find and replace these values to power the `adr new <TITLE>` and `adr new -s <RECORD NUMBER> <TITLE>` commands.